ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 See [ICP 2.1 product documentation](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/installing/install_containers_CE.html) to get other details.

+Also we are explaining in [this note](build-helm-rep.md) how to build your own Helm repository to be referenceable by ICP.
 # Configurations
 As an hybrid solution each component of the solution may run on existing on-premise server or on IBM Cloud Private.
 The deployment decision will be driven by the business requirements and the availability of underlying IBM middleware product as docker image.